sueka/sueka.me/README.md

 ## Usage

-Running `bundle exec jekyll build --source source` generates `_site` directory.
+Running `bundle exec jekyll build --source source` generates a `_site` directory.

 To browser test, starting a local server by running `bundle exec jekyll serve --source source`, execute `bundle exec rspec`.

 ### Deployment

 [sueka.me](https://sueka.me) has been auto-deployed with Travis CI.
-When a `master` or `posts/master` branch is committed to, Travis builds a document root directory from their branches, checks htmls, and deploys the generated directory to my ConoHa.
+When the `master` branch is committed to, Travis builds a document root directory from their branches, checks htmls, and deploys the generated directory to my ConoHa.

 It is necessary to execute `usermod --shell /bin/bash http` in advance for logging in as `http`.

-To deploy manually, upload `_site` directory to your server by executing a command such as `scp -r _site/ http@203.0.113.89:/srv/http/www/html` or taking other ways.
+To deploy manually, upload the `_site` directory to your server by executing a command such as `scp -r _site/ http@203.0.113.89:/srv/http/www/html` or taking other ways.

 ## License